mlanza/ai-literacy/301/06-craft.md

 I’ve always understood that feeling.
 Not in an abstract way.
 In a visceral one.

 The deep satisfaction of not just getting something done, but getting it done well.
 That quiet inner nod — *yes, this is solid work* — has always meant more to me than praise or performance reviews.

 Because for me, it was never just about crossing something off a list.
 It was about how the thing got done.

 To be fair, I’m not like that with everything.
-But with certain kinds of work — the ones that matter — I care.
+Just with the work I really care about.

 I care about the feel.
 The rhythm.
 The way the little pieces click together.
 That’s what I mean when I say “craft.”

 Craft is caring how it comes off.